Carry On at Your Convenience: Plot

 In bathroom ceramics factory W.C.
 Boggs & Son, the traditionalist owner W.C.
 Boggs is having no end of trouble.
-Bolshy and lazy union representative Vic Spanner continually stirs up trouble in the works, to the irritation of his co-workers and management.
+Bolshy and lazy union representative Vic Spanner (a thinly veiled alias for Vic Feather) continually stirs up trouble in the works, to the irritation of his co-workers and management.
 He calls a strike for almost any minor incident – or because he wants time off to attend a local football match.
 Sid Plummer is the site foreman bridging the gap between workers and management, shrewdly keeping the place going amid the unrest.

 Prissy floral-shirt-wearing product designer Charles Coote has included a bidet in his latest range of designs, but W.C. objects to the manufacture of such "dubious" items.
 W.C. will not change his stance even after his son, Lewis Boggs, secures a large overseas order for the bidets.
 It is a deal that could save the struggling firm, which W.C. has to admit is in debt to the banks.

 Vic's dim stooge Bernie Hulke provides bumbling assistance in both his union machinations and his attempts to woo Sid's daughter, factory canteen worker Myrtle.
 She is torn between Vic and Lewis Boggs, who is something of a playboy but insists he loves her.

 Sid's wife is Beattie, a lazy housewife who does little but fuss over her pet budgie, Joey, which refuses to talk despite her intense efforts.
 Their neighbour is Sid's brassy and lascivious co-worker Chloe Moore.
 Chloe contends with the endless strikes and with her crude husband, travelling salesman Fred, who neglects her and leaves her dissatisfied.
 Chloe and Sid enjoy a flirtatious relationship and are sorely tempted to stray.
 Unusually for Sid James, his character is a faithful husband, albeit a cheeky and borderline-lecherous one.